silnrsi/font-gentium/documentation/source/v7changes.md

 ### Special-purpose modified variants have not been updated to v7

-In previous versions, special-purpose modified font variants were available that had been ‘tuned’ to turn on certain features by default for some regional and *Literacy* uses.
-These are not available for the v7 fonts, however, the [v6.2 special-purpose fonts are still available](https://software.sil.org/lcgfonts/download/). **If you need any of the new features or characters in this version, but also need them supported in the special-purpose modified fonts please [contact us](https://software.sil.org/charis/about/contact/).**
+In previous versions, special-purpose modified font variants were available that had been ‘pre-tuned’ to turn on certain features by default for some regional and *Literacy* uses.
+These are not available for the v7 fonts, however, the [v6.2 special-purpose fonts are still available](https://software.sil.org/lcgfonts/download/). **If you need any of the new features or characters in this version, but also need them supported in the special-purpose modified fonts please [contact us](https://software.sil.org/gentium/about/contact/).**

+Note that even in version 7 the literacy forms and other features can be manually preset with TypeTuner Web.
+The only change to this is that the 'pre-tuned' versions (only) remain at version 6.2.

 ## New features and character support

 ### Greatly enhanced kerning

 Kerning has now been expanded to cover the full range of alphabetic symbols, including small caps.
 To make this practically useful for a wide range of languages the letters have been clustered into overly generalized groups.
 This enables the kerning to apply to more combinations, but does not allow for careful fine-tuning.
 The expanded kerning may not be ideal in all cases, and may still require manual adjustment, but it should provide improved spacing compared with previous versions.
-It is very possible that we have made some mistakes in this massive kerning effort, so please [contact us](https://software.sil.org/charis/about/contact/) if you encounter any combinations whose spacing has been made worse than in v6.2.
+It is very possible that we have made some mistakes in this massive kerning effort, so please [contact us](https://software.sil.org/gentium/about/contact/) if you encounter any combinations whose spacing has been made worse than in v6.2.

 **Warning: Because of the addition of extensive kerning, line, paragraph, and page lengths may be different from v6.2.**